State of the Borough

 Hospital admissions caused by unintentional or deliberate injuries are both higher (worse) in the borough than the England average.
 The rate of children in need has also been increasing since 2020 and is now similar to the England average.
 More children and young people are on a child protection plan or are living in care than elsewhere in the country.

 Overall absence from school increased significantly in 2022, both locally and nationally.
 It reduced slightly in 2023, to 7.2% locally and 7.4% nationally, but both figures remain well above historic levels.
 The local absence rate is slightly lower than the England average for special schools and primary age, but higher at secondary (9.2% in comparison to 9.0%).
-The percentage of schools rated as good or outstanding by OFSTED has increased slightly for primary (89.1% against an England average of 91.5%) and remained stable for secondary schools (85% compared to an England average of 83.8%).
+The percentage of schools rated as good or outstanding by OFSTED has increased slightly for primary (91.4% against an England average of 91.7%) and remained stable for secondary schools (85% compared to an England average of 84.2%).
+Changes to the inspection framework for schools in Summer 2024 mean that the single word judgement for the overall effectiveness of schools is to be removed and this data will no longer be available.
 The number of people starting further education has been falling since 2017, when the figure was over 35,000.
 It reached a low of 17,181 in 2021 but by 2023 had grown to 20,477.

 Whilst Cheshire West is an affluent borough the overall picture masks stark gaps between areas of prosperity and deprivation.
 The median local household income is £35,100 per year but 21.8% of local households have an annual income of less than £21,900 compared to 21.5% nationally.
 Some 24,670 local people live in neighbourhoods ranked in the most deprived 10% in England and the number of local children in low-income families has increased from 13.3% in 2020/21, to 17.3% or 10,796 children in 2022/23.
 Local life expectancy is higher than the national average for both males and females.
 Nationally, both male and female life expectancy are reducing slightly and this is being mirrored in local male life expectancy, but local female life expectancy has risen slightly.
 The borough’s inequality in life expectancy at birth has reduced from 10.6 to 9.8 years for men and from 8.8 to 7.8 years for women.

-Average attainment 8 scores at GCSE show that the attainment of non-disadvantaged pupils have dropped both locally and nationally, with the local attainment of 49.8 now slightly below the England average of 50.3 (both falling to 52.8).
-The attainment of disadvantaged pupils has also dipped but local attainment, which has remained worse than that of disadvantaged pupils nationally over the past few years, has fallen faster meaning that gap has widened.
+Average attainment 8 scores at GCSE show that the attainment of non-disadvantaged pupils have dropped both locally and nationally, with the local attainment of 49.8 remaining slightly below the England average of 50.3.
+The attainment of disadvantaged pupils has fallen faster nationally than it has locally with local disadvantaged pupils achieving an average score of 31.3 compared to 35.1 nationally.

 Life expectancy in the borough has increased to 83.5 years for women (better than the national average of 82.82) and fallen to 79.4 years for men (better than the national average of 78.9%).
 Around 21,284 local people over 65 live alone.

 68.29% of local adults are reportedly obese in comparison to 63.95% nationally.
-Local people are in line with England for most other healthy behaviours, except local adults being less likely to smoke, with the exception of pregnant women who were more likely to be smoking at the time of delivery than the national average.
+Local people are in line with England for most other healthy behaviours, except admission episodes for alcohol related conditions which are below the national average.
 The percentage of local people who report a high level of anxiety (25.4%), and a low happiness score (13%) are both increasing faster than nationally, but remain similar to the national average.

 The local employment rate, which is collected by survey, fell to a low of 72.5% in 2022 but has since increased to 76.5%, better than both the England (76.0%) and the North West (73.8%).
 Model-based unemployment remains well below the national average, as do unemployment benefit claimant rates.
 Around a third of local people continue to work part-time.
 Whilst 36,704 people commute out of the borough for work (with Cheshire East the most popular destination), 37,364 commute into the borough (with Flintshire the most popular source).

-The impact of COVID-19 and the national pandemic response can be clearly seen in the number of visitors to the borough.
+The number of visitors to the borough is growing year on year but has not yet returned to pre-pandemic levels.
 After falling from 37.4million (2019) to 20.1m (2020), it has recovered to 24.5m in 2021 and 28.7m in 2022.
 The economic impact increased has followed a similar trajectory and in 2022 stood at £1.99bn.
-Chester Zoo is historically by far the most popular visitor attraction in the borough but is not included in the most recent visitor figures released by VisitBritain.
-2022 visitor figures show Delamere Forest as the most popular attraction, with the Ice Cream Farm in second place.
+Chester Zoo remains by far the most popular visitor attraction in the borough with 1.94m visitors in 2023 according to VisitBritain.
+Chester Cathedral is the second most popular attraction, followed by Delamere Forest and the Ice Cream Farm.

-The numbers of people killed or seriously injured on Cheshire West’s roads has continued to fall and is lower than the national average.
-In comparison to the year ending June 2023 the number of recorded crimes has fallen by 3% locally whilst the national increase has been 2%.
+The numbers of people killed or seriously injured on Cheshire West’s roads remains lower than the national average.
+In comparison to the year ending March 2024 the number of recorded crimes has fallen by 8% locally and by 3% nationally.

 Of the 163,876 homes and dwellings in Cheshire West, 30.3% are rented, 31.2% are owned with a mortgage or loan and 37.1% are owned outright.
 46,889 local people live alone.
-Median house prices fell slightly from June 2021 to June 2022 but have since increased to £247,250.
-Local house prices remain more than seven times local annual earnings.
+Median house prices fell slightly to £245,000 but remain more than seven times local annual earnings.

-Engagement with libraries, museums and leisure facilities which fell in 2020 has started to recover but remains below pre-pandemic levels.
-Engagement with archives grew to 2.4million during 2020 as their online offer was extended and whilst it fell to 1.74million in 2022 this remains above pre-pandemic levels.
+Engagement with libraries, museums and leisure facilities which fell in 2020 have almost returned to pre-pandemic levels.
+Library visits have increased from 453,507 in 2020/21 to1.6m in 2023/24.
+Engagement with archives grew to 2.4million during 2020 as their online offer was extended and whilst it fell to 1.72million in 2023/24 but remain above pre-pandemic levels.

-Per capita carbon emissions for the borough in 2020 fell to 9.7ktco2, with the largest proportion of overall emissions by far remaining attributable to industry use.
-Whilst showing a 32.17% reduction since 2011, local emissions remain more than double the national average.
+Per capita carbon emissions for the borough in 2022 fell to 7.3ktco2.
+Whilst showing a 53.21% reduction since 2012, and a far faster reduction than nationally, local emissions remain above the national average.
+The largest proportion of local emissions has been attributable to industry use which is where the most significant part of reductions have been made.
 Across England as a whole, the greater part of emissions is accounted for by transport and household emissions.

 83% of local households own at least one car or van.
-The impact of the pandemic and national lockdowns saw the vehicle miles travelled per 100,000 people falling from 732 miles in 2019 to 560 miles in 2020 – the first significant drop since Cheshire West and Chester was created.
-Whilst figures have since increased to 633 in 2021 and 680 in 2022 this remains lower than it has been over the last decade.
-The number of low emission vehicles owned locally increased to 1078 per 100,000 population but this remains below the national rate which is increasing faster than local numbers.
+The vehicle miles travelled per 100,000 people are significantly higher in Cheshire West and Chester than nationally.
+The impact of the pandemic and national lockdowns saw both local and national figures fall dramatically and whilst figures have increased each year since, the 687 miles travelled by local people in 2023 remains lower than it has been over the previous decade.
+The number of low emission vehicles owned locally increased to 1569 per 100,000 population but this remains below the national rate which is increasing faster than local numbers.